Why Young Female Athletes Face a Unique Set of Health Risks

-As the temperature drops, the winter sports season starts to heat up for young athletes.
-While the benefits of sports participation for girls clearly outweigh the risks, sports participation can put female athletes at risk for the female athlete triad, a syndrome involving the three interrelated components of energy availability, menstrual function and bone health.
+While the benefits of sports participation for girls clearly outweigh the risks, sports participation can put female athletes at risk for female athlete triad, a syndrome involving the three interrelated components of energy availability, menstrual function and bone health.

-Amanda Weiss Kelly, MD, Chief of Pediatric Sports Medicine at University Hospitals Rainbow Babies & Children’s, says that girls involved in sports that concentrate on aesthetics, such as cheerleading, dance or gymnastics, or encourage leanness, such as running and other endurance sports, are at higher risk.
+Amanda Weiss Kelly, MD, Chief of Pediatric Sports Medicine at University Hospitals Rainbow Babies & Children’s Hospital, says that girls involved in sports that concentrate on aesthetics, such as cheerleading, dance or gymnastics, or encourage leanness, such as running and other endurance sports, are at higher risk.

-“The conditions are triggered when an athlete isn’t consuming enough calories to meet the body’s energy needs,” explains Dr. Weiss Kelly, adding that girls don’t need to have an eating disorder to be affected by the female athlete triad.
+“The conditions are triggered when an athlete isn’t consuming enough calories to meet the body’s energy needs,” Dr. Weiss Kelly says, adding that girls don’t need to have an eating disorder to be affected by the female athlete triad.

-“For instance, if your daughter has a stress fracture, but she hasn’t increased training and is having irregular periods, tests can be done to check her bone health,” says Dr. Weiss Kelly.
+“For instance, if your daughter has a stress fracture, but she hasn’t increased training and is having irregular periods, tests can be done to check her bone health,” Dr. Weiss Kellysays.

-And while the emphasis is on girls, boys can also be affected with bone issues and eating problems, Dr. Weiss Kelly adds.
+And while the emphasis is on girls, boys can also be affected with bone issues and eating problems, Dr. Weiss Kelly says.